vicesoftware/truck-scout/README.md

 > 🤖 **Note:** This project is optomized for [AI-Assisted Development](#ai-assisted-development) so take a look at that section for more information before getting too far into your coding.

-> 🤖 **Note:** The [Architecture Documentation](Architecture-Documentation) and [Deployment Documentation](Deployment-Documentation) below are kept in separate files to allow it to be added to the context of AI-assisted development prompts like Aider or Cursor composer.
-This allows the AI to understand the project's architecture and deployment architecture and make better recommendations.
+> 🤖 **Note:** The [Architecture Documentation](Architecture-Documentation), [Database Documentation](Database-Documentation), and [Deployment Documentation](Deployment-Documentation) below are kept in separate files to allow it to be added to the context of AI-assisted development prompts like Aider or Cursor composer.
+This allows the AI to understand the project's architecture, database schema, and deployment architecture and make better recommendations.

 ### Architecture Documentation